"HMRC (or another creditor) has threatened a winding up petition against the business. What can we do about it? What is a winding up order procedure?"

-Generally a winding up petition (WUP) costs between £300 and £800 to issue, PLUS £1,190 court deposit, and the filing fee, so it is a serious step to take.
+Generally a winding up petition (WUP) costs between £400 and £800 to issue, PLUS £1,600 court deposit and a filing fee of £280, so it is a serious step to take.
 Click on the link for an example of what a winding up petition looks like.

 Process of issuing a winding up petition: Typically a creditor asks a solicitor to "wind the debtor company up" to recover debts, or to stop the company making its debts worse.
 This can be any creditor with debts over £750.

 An application is made to the high court (PETITION) to ask the court to wind the company up.
-The process is a very legal and technical one but the main thing to remember is you must act as directors when this threat or petition is received.
+The process is a very legal and technical one but the main thing to remember is you must act as directors when a threat of a petition is received.
 YOU MUST ACT quickly.
 Or you could face possible personal liability for the debts.

-What can I do if we receive a winding up petition?
+What can I do if our business receives a winding up petition?
 What should I do?

 Once your company receives a petition there are now fewer options available;